C64 OS GETTING STARTED GUIDE

 1750XL | 2MB | 32 | Large |

-Ultimate 64 / 1541 Ultimate | Upto 16MB | 256 | Very Large |
+Ultimate 64 / 1541 Ultimate II+ | Up to 16MB | 256 | Very Large |

-If you dedicate all available banks to fast app switching, then an application that can make use of expanded memory operates as though no REU is available.
-A happy balance would be to dedicate a few banks to fast app switching, and still leave some for use by applications that can benefit from more memory.
+If you dedicate all available banks to fast app switching, then an Application that can make use of expanded memory operates as though no REU is available.
+A happy balance would be to dedicate a few banks to fast app switching, and still leave some for use by Applications that can benefit from more memory.

 Press RETURN to accept the default of 0 banks for fast app switching, or use the "+" and "-" keys to adjust the number of banks.

 The amount of available main memory is displayed at the right end of the status bar.
 The Utility that is opened when you double-click the available memory is configurable.
-Press RETURN to choose the default option, the Memory Utility.
+Press "1" or press RETURN to choose the default option, the Memory Utility.
 The Memory Utility provides a visual map of how main memory is currently allocated.

 C64 OS displays memory quantities in various places.
 Choose whether you want to see memory represented as 256-byte pages, roughly the same as a disk block, or to see memory in kilobytes.
 Press RETURN to accept the default and showing memory in kilobytes.